azimuth-cloud/azimuth-config/docs/configuration/17-standalone-mode.md

 - The VM needs to be Ubuntu 24.04 or similar, with at least 2 VCPUs, 8GB of ram and 30GB of disk space (with monitoring disabled, if monitoring is enabled then at least 50GB of disk space is reccomended)
 - Ports 6443, 443, 80, 22 and 2222 should be open.

-- If you are running the playbook against an existing VM with some tools preinstalled/ an existing k3s cluster/ etc then these steps can be disabled in `environments/existing-k8s/inventory/group_vars/all/variables.yml`
+- If you are running the playbook against an existing VM with some tools preinstalled or are targeting an existing Kubernetes cluster then these steps can be disabled in `environments/existing-k8s/inventory/group_vars/all/variables.yml`

 ```bash
 # Clone the azimuth-config repository